-Enter your first name and email address and you’ll immediately be given a download link.
+Enter your name and email address and you’ll immediately be given a download link.

 Barriers are core components of a complex problem that, if altered, could unlock true systems change.
 They are not just descriptions of the problem or even of its underlying causes.
 Rather, they are specific, moveable, actionable parts of the problem that the social entrepreneur has chosen to tackle.